The boot drop down menu can be found in the server control panel under the Boot & Power tab.

 - Boot from second HDD (if available)

 Choose your boot option and then restart your server.
 Booting from the first or subsequent HDDs are the standard.
 By booting to the Boot Menu or Rescue, you can use different installers or tools for troubleshooting and restoring your system.

-Booting to the Selectel Boot Menu
+Selectel Boot Menu

 The Selectel Boot Menu gives you access to installers for the most popular operating systems and software for troubleshooting and restoring your system.
 The boot menu is accessible from the KVM console: